NICE Named the Technology Lead - GuruFocus.com

-NICE (Nasdaq: NICE) today announced that it has been recognized as the Technology Leader in the Quadrant Knowledge Solutions 2022 SPARK Matrix™ for Customer Journey Analytics.
-Providing key market insights, emerging technology trends, future market outlook, and independent competitive evaluation, this essential industry analysis ranks 17 leading vendors based on Customer Impact and Technology Excellence criteria.
+NICE (Nasdaq: NICE) today announced that it has been recognized as the Technology Leader in the Quadrant Knowledge Solutions 2022 SPARK MatrixTM for Contact Center as a Service (CCaaS) for the second consecutive year.
+Providing key market insights, major trends, and independent competitive evaluation, the annual CCaaS industry analysis ranks 23 leading vendors based on Customer Impact and Technology Excellence criteria.
+This year, the report highlighted the NICE’s strength of CXone’s digital-first capabilities that optimize every brand interaction to drive better business outcomes.

-In the assessment, Quadrant Knowledge Solutions (QKS) defines Customer Journey Analytics (CJA) as “a solution that tracks and analyzes customer interactions across multiple channels and touchpoints to allow organizations to optimize their customers’ journeys by minimizing friction, improving customer engagement with the brands, and enhancing the overall customer experience.” * QKS affirms that the CJA platform enables brands to uncover actionable insights that drive better decision-making practices and interaction outcomes.
+Citing CXone’s comprehensive capabilities, such as customer analytics, omnichannel routing, workforce engagement, an open cloud foundation, AI and automation, and others, the report noted that “NICE CXone contact center solution offers a holistic approach to improve both agent and customer experiences and helps organizations of all sizes to remain agile and resilient in today’s increasingly digital landscape.”

-The report states, “NICE’s Customer Journey Analytics platform’s competitive differentiators include full-spectrum journey and interaction analytics, industry-leading AI, intuitive and flexible visualization, maps and insights sharing, and scalable, flexible, and secure deployment model.” * QKS analysts applaud NICE for providing a holistic solution that helps brands achieve their business objectives by operationalizing customer data, better-personalizing content, designing omnichannel marketing programs, and optimizing marketing spending.
+Specifically, the report calls out CXone Fast Start, formerly [email protected], as a key differentiator that “supports organizations that are still using on-premises infrastructure in the transition of their workforce to work-from-home.”
+Quadrant Knowledge Solutions analysts go on to praise this solution that “provides enhanced remote workforce agility and agent engagement features through a business intelligence mode.”

 About Quadrant Knowledge Solutions